cseljatib/cseljatib.netlify.app/content/authors/admin/_index.md

 I am a Full Professor of Biometrics at the [Centre of Ecosystem Modelling and Monitoring (CEM)](https://www.cem.umayor.cl/) at the [Universidad Mayor](https://www.umayor.cl/), in Santiago, Chile.
 His research interests include biometrics, applied statistics and ecological modelling.
 I lead the Biometrics group, which develops mathematical and statistical models for forecasting forest ecosystem features, allometry, and sampling.

-Please let me know of any typos in this website, thanks in advance.

 <!---
+*Please let me know of any typos in this website*, thanks in advance.

 **`Web page under construction!`**, regardless, in the meantime you still can check my former [website here.](https://cseljatib.github.io)
 + [**Rbook**](/rlibro)